 Dragonflies are typical summer’s creatures.
 In some cultures, they are considered a living “weather forecast”.
 Have you ever wonder how long these animals have existed on this Earth and how they have evolved through time?
 Let take a look closer at The Dragonfly Life Cycle with some interesting information below.

-Dragonflies have been around for 300 million years, making them one of the oldest species of insects in the world.
-Dragonflies have been so successful over the years that the only difference between modern and ancient dragonflies is size.
+Dragonflies have been around for 300 million years.
+This made them one of the oldest species of insects in the world.
+Dragonflies have been grown so successful over the years.
+The only difference between modern and ancient dragonflies is their sizes.

 A male and a female dragonfly will mate while they are flying in the air.
-After two dragonflies mate, the female dragonfly will lay her eggs on a plant in the water, or if she can’t find a suitable plant she will just drop them into the water.
+After the two dragonflies mate, the female dragonfly will lay her eggs on a plant in the water.
+If she can’t find a suitable plant she will just drop them into the water.

 Dragonfly nymphs live in ponds or marshy areas because the waters are calmer than in a stream or river.
 Sometimes they can be found in the calmer backwaters of rivers, too.
-Dragonfly nymphs may eat smaller dragonfly nymphs as they develop.
+Dragonfly molts may eat other smaller nymphs when they grow up.

-Once the nymph is fully grown, and the weather is right, it will complete the metamorphosis into a dragonfly by crawling out of the water up the stem of a plant.
-The nymph will shed its skin onto the stem of the plant and will then be a young dragonfly.
-The skin that the nymph left behind is called the exuvia and you can find the exuvia still stuck to the stem for a long time after the dragonfly has left it.
+Once the molt is fully grown, and the weather is perfect for it to go out, it will complete the metamorphosis into a dragonfly.
+They will crawl out of the water and climb up the plant.
+The nymph will shed its skin onto the stem of the plant.
+Then, they will be young dragonflies.